benshimonz/V1/README.md

 - _S1_ and _S2_ may not intersect

 - M3 appears below a relationship.
 The relationship may be wrapped by an 'L'.
-- M3 may appear directly before a quantifier
 - _aggop_ is a _min/max/avg/sum_ aggregation of an ordinal property, or a _distinct_ aggregation of any property
 - _relprop_ is a property of the relationship
 - Except for '&' quantifier - M3 aggregation cannot start a quantifier's branch